maciejmroz/modern-scala-stack/Readme.md

 # Modern Scala Stack

 This project is a humble attempt to reimagine Scala based GraphQL API backend if I was starting it now (so late 2024).
-It does not solve every possible problem, and is not something that's really production ready, it only is a reflection of what my choices for generic backend might be (given no special requirements).
+It does not solve every possible problem, and is not something that's production ready, it only is a reflection of what my choices for generic backend might be (given no special requirements).

 Overarching theme here is functional programming with effects, while also making code as simple and as approachable as possible.

-I've put several comments in the code where I believe it makes sense to do more explaining.
+I've put multiple comments in the code where I believe it makes sense to do more explaining.
 Also, there are quite a few TODOs - which are not necessarily defects but point to things that may require more work, especially as project grows.
+I tried to avoid dead code but can't guarantee that you'll not find case class or method that's unused.

 ## Example app

 Welcome to Barker, which is like Twitter, except it's for dogs, not for birds!
 We are addressing completely new and unexplored niche for revolutionary messaging app!
+On serious note, I just didn't want to do another TODO app.

 ## The stack

 Highlights:

 - Scala 3: I do not believe there is an excuse to start new project on 2.13 today.
+Yes, Scala 3 tooling leaves a lot to be desired and is still much worse than for Scala 2, but I believe it reached a point of being usable, at least for small projects.
 - Cats Effect: Today's Scala is functional Scala with effects running on async runtime, either in Typelevel or ZIO flavour.
 This is what really makes Scala programming a unique experience that brings many "wow" moments ;) Why Cats Effect and not ZIO?
 I have way more familiarity with CE,